jeromtom/rootd-landing-page/CUSTOM_DOMAIN_SETUP.md

 3. Test with the direct URLs first
 4. Check worker logs for API issues

-Your Rootd landing page is now live and ready to collect waitlist signups! 🎉
+Your rootd.app landing page is now live and ready to collect waitlist signups! 🎉